imixs/imixs-workflow/src/site/markdown/restapi/workflowservice.md

 *-------------+-----------------------------------------------------+-----------------------+

-   [Note:] The Imixs JEE Workflow manages the access to workitems by individual access lists per each entity.
+<strong>Note:</strong> The Imixs JEE Workflow manages the access to workitems by individual access lists per each entity.
 So the result of a collection of workitems will only contain entities where the current user has a read access right.
 Without access the wokitem will not be returned by the workflowManager and so it will not be included in the list.